shandrapayne/JavaBasics/README.md

 This is a collection of stuff I am doing for CSIS1400.
 It includes assignments, practice stuff from the book, and code challenges given in class.

-NOTE: For the sake of simplicity, these are NOT entire projects built with NetBeans or Intellij. (too many unnecessary folders and files!)
-These are meant to be compiled and ran from the command line.

 ## Basic instructions

 #### OPTION A: DOCKER